ajosedev/knowledge/notes/20230316014512-styled-components-dom-attributes.md

 # Styled Components and mixing props

-#todo - go through this doc and clean up the examples
-e.g. don't need `color` and `aria-hidden` as they're doing the same thing e.g. `foo` should actually be used as a styling prop (remember to keep it as a boolean) e.g. `bar` is not necessary on every example, but it's helpful to show that non-boolean attributes don't cause the error.

 A long-winded answer to solving the following error:
 ```
 Warning: Received `true` for non-boolean attribute `gray`.
 If this is expected, cast the value to a string.